 If you're as moved by Japanese history and tradition as we are, you might opt for a day leisurely experiencing local shrines, temples, and kyorakutei (hand-cut soba) restaurants.
 If the hustle-and-bustle is more your speed, check out Akihibara or Shibuya for bright lights, lively music, and throngs of people (with or without tourists).
 If you're looking for a night out, take a car to Roppongi, a legendary nightlife neighborhood if there ever was one.
 Unlike many other places around the world, some of the more toured places in Tokyo are still totally worth checking out––the aforementioned neighborhoods definitely included.

 This time around, though, we're going to give you a more intimate exploration of Tokyo's slim, meandering side streets, incredible eateries, and extraordinary sights.
+Here, the best things to do in Tokyo, if you only have one day to explore.

 10:00 a.m.: Grab a taxi and go for a short ride around Yoyogi Park to Harajuku for a beautiful breakfast at bills Omotesando.
 A love note to clean food and crisp interior design that marries Australian and Japanese culinary cultures to create one of the most popular spots in the neighborhood for brunch.